Skip to main content

 Street Use Permit

-Any mobile vending unit that operates in the public right-of-way is required to obtain a Street Use Permit
+Any mobile vending unit that operates in the public right-of-way is required to obtain a Street Use Permit.

 Applications should be submitted to TrafficEngineering@cityofvancouver.us or at the customer service desk in the lobby of City Hall.

-Mobile Vending at Special Events and in Public Plazas
+Special Events and in Public Plazas

 Special Event vending is approved through Parks, Recreation, and Cultural Services.
 Interested parties should complete and submit a vendor interest form.